hongsly/ml-engineering-fundamentals/references/day30-generation-smoke-test.md

 ### 4. Why did Sparse refuse but Hybrid/Dense didn't?

 **Answer**:
-> "Sparse uses BM25 keyword matching, so it ranked the contaminated chunk lower (probably outside top-5), leading it to correctly say 'documents don't contain...' before falling back to general knowledge.
+> "Sparse uses BM25 keyword matching, so it ranked the contaminated chunk lower, leading it to say 'documents don't contain...' before falling back to general knowledge.
 Dense and Hybrid ranked it higher due to semantic similarity, so they cited it.
 This shows that different retrieval methods have different failure modes—Dense fails more gracefully with contaminated queries."

 ---